High-Throughput Screening Microscope

 The Acquifer IM is a high-performance solution for screening and high-throughput imaging assays and is compatible with all commonly available multi-well plates (adaptions possible).
 A host of unique features include built-in temperature regulation, a robotic lid, and an open interface for seamless integration into automated workflows.
 Its comprehensive data storage and processing integrations are ideal for researchers performing high-content or phenotypic screening.

-The software and workflow enable low-magnification pre-screen data of a full microtiter plate to be readily visualized in the Plate-Viewer software.
+The software and workflow enable low-magnification pre-screen data of a full microtiter plate to be readily visualized in the Plate-Viewer software on the Acquifer IM high-throughput screening microscope.
 Different tools and matching algorithms enable the selection of regions of interest (ROIs) for each well and robust autolocalization of target structures for feedback microscopy.

 Acquifer IM is optimized for your high-throughput experiments with: